-Becki from Borders of Adventure says Kea is a great Greek island for peace and quiet.
+Becki from Borders of Adventure says Kea is a peaceful, quiet Greek island.

 Kea island is only one hour away from Athens, yet remains relatively unknown as people flock to the larger sister islands of Naxos and Paros.
 Yet Kea has a local charm.
 It is, after all, where Athenians go for a weekend or buy a second home for a summer getaway.